 Cannabis begins as a plant, which means cultivators are at the bottom of the supply chain.
 From seed germination to harvest, drying, curing, and trimming, these companies handle crude cannabis plants and prepare them for distribution.
 Some cultivators also act as manufacturers; they transform cannabis into other products, such as extracts, edibles, or concentrates.
 But manufacturers can also be standalone companies that purchase bulk flower from cultivators for processing.

 Warehousing companies in the cannabis industry usually handle short-term storage of cannabis and/or cannabis products.
 Manufacturers and cultivators often have to work with a cannabis warehousing company to store inventory if they don’t have enough on-site storage to house product.
 For example, an extract manufacturer may need a place to warehouse bulk flower for future use in making extracts.

 Cannabis transport companies can offer a number of different important services that are a must in the supply chain, such as:

-- Transporting cannabis products from the manufacturer to a warehouse
+- Transporting cannabis products from the manufacturer or warehouse

 - Transporting cannabis products to retailers